-With the CarMax 125-point inspection, problems will be unearthed that might not have been seen.
-If the vehicle has been involved in a flood, was in an accident or there’s frame damage, you can guarantee that all of these aspects are going to be disclosed and the price will reflect the issues.
+With the CarMax 125-point inspection, problems will be unearthed that might not have been seen otherwise.
+If the vehicle has been involved in a flood, was in an accident, or there’s frame damage, you can guarantee that all of these aspects are going to be disclosed, and the price will reflect the issues.
 With this information, you can decide if it’s worth your time to purchase the car.

 4. Free Vehicle History Report

 CarMax won’t sell just any car that’s offered to them.
 The company is picky about what’s offered.
 Because they are so proud of what they sell, the company gladly offers a free history report, so you know everything that it’s been through.

 If you don’t want to spend a lot of time at the dealership, you might even choose to review all of this information before heading in for a test drive.
 Many people pick out the car online, look at the report, and have paperwork prepared before visiting a CarMax location.

 It’s not difficult to get a warranty from a dealership, but what’s offered by CarMax is unique.
 For starters, you are permitted to test drive the vehicle for 24 hours before buying it.
 Once you choose to buy it, you still have a 30-day/1,500-mile return policy to take advantage of.
 If you aren’t thrilled with the car, you can get a complete refund.